Introduction to Reverse Engineering

 3. Uncovering uncoordinated commercial product characteristics.

 4. This form of inquiry involves individuals in a productive process of learning about program and service operation.
 The method of identifying something and explaining how it works is an important way to learn and develop how to create a system.
-Reverse engineering makes it possible to duplicate an existing component by collecting the physical dimensions, characteristics, and properties of the component.
+Reverse engineering makes it possible to duplicate an existing component by collecting the component’s physical dimensions, characteristics, and properties.
 A well-planned life-cycle analysis and cost or benefit analysis should be carried out to justify the reverse engineering projects prior to attempting reverse engineering.

 It consists of the following steps, according to Methodology:

-- Compare your observations with the actual device and suggest an improvement.
+- First, compare your observations with the actual device and suggest an improvement.

 - Observe and analyze the operating mechanisms of the system.